manzoliric/create-with-pure-code/README.md

-# Always use Vanilla JS, NEVER use Jquery in these projects :) <3
+# Always use Vanilla JS, NEVER use Jquery in these projects :)
+# Always use PURE CSS, NEVER use Bootstrap, Foundation or others libraries :)

 ## Challenges